tharmes42/vCamDesk/README.md

 it is sometimes overkill and sometimes I don't notice when my webcam is on top of content from my screen.
 To avoid this, a free movable webcam window was what I needed :)

-I even tried to pull this off with Snap Camera from Snapchat, but the green background does not provide the necessary informations so the result looked, well extraterrestrial.